genlin/CSS-content/[Final] How to buy or sign up for an Azure subscription.md

 Note: It can take a few minutes to set up your subscription.
 If the subscription setup does not complete in 15 minutes call [Microsoft Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade) for assistance. </br>
 If you get any error message, follow the steps in the message to resolve the issue.
 A typical error message is:
 **Sorry, we could not complete the operation.
 Please try again later or reload the web page** </br>
 In this case, try using another browser to complete the sign-up process.
-If the issue still occurs, contact[Microsoft Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade) for help.
+If the issue still occurs, contact [Microsoft Support](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade) for help.

 ![signuperror1](./Media/signuperror1.png)</br>
 7. When the subscription is ready, select **Start managing my service**.